The world is huge

 Tour operators such as Sea North Tours and Lazy Bear Lodge will take you out on a boat to search for a pod of these gentle giants, which measure about 18 feet and weigh up to 3,500 pounds.
 Then, wearing a thick Arctic wetsuit and snorkeling gear, you’ll lower yourself into the water where you can swim beside the whales and even hear the sounds they make as they call to each other.

 Love to eat?
 On Prince Edward Island, you can get your hands dirty with a variety of experiences in sourcing local goodies.
-Locals John and Jackie Gillis offer a “Happy Clamming” excursion in which visitors don rubber boots and tromp into the mud to dig for clams; afterward, they bring their haul back to the Gillis home for good conversation and a good meal, which includes steamed clams — of course! — as well as bread, cold drinks and dessert.
+Local Jim Conohan offers an excursion in which visitors walk with him to find and dig for clams; afterward, they bring their haul back to his gazebo for good conversation and a good meal, which includes steamed clams — of course! — as well as bread, potato salad, cold drinks and dessert.
+Vegetarian and turf options are available as well.

 The Table Culinary Studio offers cooking classes in which visitors can learn to prepare island favorites such as mussels, sheep’s milk cheese and artisan bread.
 Some workshops involve visiting local farms to harvest ingredients or learn how they’re grown.